Hickory Stair Tread Details

 Hickory wood is extremely durable and has a color ranging from white to pale or reddish brown.
 We use only the highest quality hickory wood in our stair treads and produce our treads with state-of-the-art equipment.

 Please Note: Because each piece of wood has its own unique character, grain and color will vary from the sample images shown.

 All Stair Treads are custom made to order.
-All orders revised or cancelled after going into production, (approximately 2 to 3 days after order is received), will have a restocking fee of up to 50%.
+All orders revised or cancelled after going into production (within 24 hours after order is received) will have a restocking fee of up to 50%.

 Get the Right Look for Your Staircase Project

 Our hickory stair treads can be customized with a range of textures, sizes, and stain colors.
 Learn more about the different options for your stair treads.

 Standard stair treads are designed for complete staircase renovations, while retrofit can go over your existing stairs for a refreshed look with less extensive renovation.
 Our stair tread options include thick stair treads for floating stairs, winder treads and retrofit stair treads in any custom sizes you might need.

 Standard treads come in 1”, 3/4", 1-1/4" or 1-1/2" thickness.
 Retrofit stair treads are 3/4" thick, with an overhang on the front edge measuring 1" thick x 1-1/4" deep.

 Stair treads are available in any length up to 120” and any depth up to 18”.

 Nosing serves a very practical function, offering an overhang on each stair for increased stability as you climb the staircase.
 You can customize the look of your tread nosing with a variety of options, including bullnose, square edge, and eased edge.